Traumatic Brain Injury (TBI)

 Concussion is also known as mild traumatic brain injury (mTBI) that has no neuroimaging findings.
 The term mild does not diminish the impacts that concussion can have on your health and activities of daily living (ADLs).

-The effects of brain injury can be put in the following categories [1]:
+Some of the most common effects of brain injury can be put in the following categories [2]:

 The challenges of prognosis